03 Jul CONTINGENCY AGREEMENTS ARE SCAMS

 Contractors Didn’t Care!

-Even knowing their was a written law forbidding it, contractors did not care.
-Defiantly ignoring the laws, contractors continued on in their pursuit of the falling gold from the skies.
+Even knowing there was a written law forbidding it, contractors did not care.
+Defiantly ignoring the laws, contractors continued on with their pursuit of the falling gold from the skies.
 The Texas legislature then attempted to strengthen the laws against such practices in July of 2013 by rewriting the law.

 Section 4101 of the Texas Insurance Code now states: